Al-Asfar Lake: Environmental concerns

 The lake water is contaminated with heavy metals, which mainly comes from agricultural water.
 The heavy metal level is generally higher than the international permissible limits and varies seasonally.

 UNESCO site

-In 2018, Al-Ahsa Oasis became the fifth Saudi site to be registered on the UNESCO world heritage.
-Al-Asfar lake is one of 12 sites that were designated as world heritage site within Al-Hasa.
+In 2018, Al-Ahsa Oasis became the fifth Saudi site to be registered as a UNESCO World Heritage Site.
+Al-Asfar lake is one of 12 sites that were designated as World Heritage Site within Al-Hasa.